Viv Richards: Personality and playing style

-Quiet and self-contained away from the pitch, Richards was a very powerful right-handed batsman with an extremely attacking style, "possibly the most destructive batsman the sport has ever seen".
-He was also an excellent fielder and a more than competent off-spin and slow-seam bowler, used more in one-day cricket than the test or first-class game where he took more wickets and was effective as a containing bowler with an economical average.
-He is often regarded as the most physically devastating and exciting batsman that ever played the game by cricketers, journalists, fans and others alike, and played his entire 17-year career without a helmet.
+Richards was described by BBC Sport as "quiet and self-contained away from the pitch", while noting that he was "possibly the most destructive batsman the sport has ever seen".
+A right-handed batsman, he was known for his aggressive batting style.
+He was also an accomplished fielder and a capable off-spin and slow-seam bowler.
+Richards has been widely regarded by cricketers, journalists, and commentators as one of the greatest and most dominant batsmen in cricket history.
+He played his entire 17-year career without a helmet.

-His fearless and aggressive style of play, and relaxed but determined demeanor made him a great crowd favourite and an intimidating prospect for opposition bowlers all over the world.
+His fearless and aggressive style of play, and relaxed but determined demeanor made him a crowd favourite and a challenging opponent for bowlers.
 The word "swagger" is frequently used to describe his batting style.
-His batting often completely dominated opposing bowlers.
+His batting often dominated opposing bowlers.
 He had the ability to drive good-length balls from outside off-stump through midwicket, his trademark shot, and was one of the great exponents of the hook shot.

 Richards was notorious for punishing bowlers that dared to sledge him, so much so, that many opposing captains banned their players from the practice.
 However, when playing for Somerset in a county game against Glamorgan, Greg Thomas attempted to sledge Richards after he had played and missed at several balls in a row.
 He sarcastically informed Richards: "It's red, round and it's about five ounces, in case you were wondering."
 Richards then hammered the next delivery for 6, straight out of the stadium and into a nearby river.
 Turning back to the bowler, he commented: "You know what it looks like, now go and find it."